supreetn/Object-Detection/README.md

 The frame count and status are printed to track progress.
 The video processing continues until the user presses 'q' or until all frames are processed.

+The "Mask R-CNN Inception ResNet V2" model is a powerful choice for such tasks, as it can detect and segment objects in images and videos.
+The code demonstrates the usage of a pre-trained model and showcases how to process and visualize the results in video frames.